Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        width="600"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure Y.</strong> Per-trial workflow for TinyODOM-EX.
+    <strong>Figure XYZ.</strong> Per-trial workflow for TinyODOM-EX.
 Each trial trains and evaluates a candidate model on the GPU server, then exports to TFLite Micro, compiles and uploads firmware via Arduino CLI, and measures on-device metrics in the HIL loop.
 Trials may terminate early when candidates are infeasible or are pruned.
   </figcaption>
 </figure>

 Figure Y expands the system overview by showing the end-to-end steps executed for a single trial.
 Each Optuna trial corresponds to one sampled candidate architecture.
 The NAS client (the GPU server) sends the HIL server (the HIL machine) the hyperparameters, which are then built into a TensorFlow model, converted into a TensorFlow Lite Micro model, and compiled via the Arduino CLI [CITE, Arduino-CLI].
-The CLI returns the RAM and Flash needed for this model.
-At this point, the arena, a preallocated block of RAM that TFLM uses for all runtime needs during inference, is either stepped up or down in size depending on if the model will fit on the board.
+The CLI returns the compiled RAM and flash sizes needed for this model.

+At this point, the arena, the statically allocated tensor arena buffer used by TensorFlow Lite Micro to allocate activation tensors and operator scratch space at runtime [CITE, TFLM], is either stepped up or down in size depending on if the model will fit on the board.
+If TensorFlow Lite Micro cannot successfully allocate tensors within the arena (even after searching across allowable arena sizes), the trial stops here and is pruned so that the expensive steps of flashing and GPU training are avoided.
 If the arena search is exhausted, the trial stops there and is pruned so that the expensive step of uploading and model training is avoided.
 If an ideal arena size can be found, the model is uploaded to the DUT and inference is run with 10 windows.
-This is a departure from TinyODOM which only ran inference with one window [CITE, TinyODOM code].
-By averaging the latency per window and the energy per inference across 10 windows, the startup cost is amortized and the true latency and energy per inference can be better determined.
-The latency per inference, the energy per inference, RAM and Flash size is then passed back to the GPU server in the ZMQ response.
+This is a departure from TinyODOM which only ran inference with one window [CITE, TinyODOM code].By averaging the latency per window (and energy per inference when the INA228 measurement path is enabled) across 10 windows, the startup cost is amortized and the true latency and energy per inference can be better determined.
+The latency per inference, the energy per inference, RAM and flash size is then passed back to the GPU server in the ZMQ response.
 The GPU server then trains the candidate model and all of the metrics are returned to the NAS and incorporated into the study objective.
+After receiving these hardware-grounded metrics, the GPU server trains the same candidate architecture and evaluates it on the validation split, then incorporates both validation accuracy and the returned hardware metrics into the study objective.

 #### **3.1.2 Configuration**
 TinyODOM-EX replaces hard-coded constants in the legacy notebook with a YAML configuration file (`nas_config.yaml`) that captures device settings, dataset parameters, training budgets, etc. This configuration file is shared between the GPU server and the HIL machine.
 At the end of the study, this configuration is copied into the study output directory so that each run is self-describing and can be reproduced.